Alabama Meditation Network Camellia logo mark

 Our personal retreat chef will prepare delicious and nutritious vegetarian/vegan meals with fresh and locally sourced ingredients to support your meditation practice.

-We eat our meals together in mindfulness.
-We usually have 15-20 minutes of silent eating at the start of lunch and dinner, and breakfast is usually fully in silence.
+We will eat our meals together in mindfulness.
+At breakfast we eat in complete silence, continuing our noble silence from the night before.
+Lunch and dinner will begin with 15 minutes of silent eating.
+Then, after a bell, everyone is free to talk.
 Eating in silence helps us appreciate the food deeply, and cherish the presence of those around us.

 *Living River Retreat Center asks that no food be brought into the cabins or in luggage as it will attract mice.